 Author and therapist Claire Hatch, LCSW, posits: “If you’re bottling up feelings of sadness or anger, you end up suppressing your feelings.
 You’ll find yourself feeling less joy and love, as well.”
 In other words, if you can’t talk about the hard things, you’ll also feel less warmth and affection, and, over time, less fondness and admiration for your partner.

 - You feel criticized and put down by your partner frequently, and this leaves you feeling less than “good enough.”
-According to renowned relationship expert Dr. John Gottman, criticism is one of the main reasons why marriages collapse.
+According to renowned relationship expert Dr. John Gottman, the author of Why Marriages Succeed or Fail (Simon & Schuster), criticism is one of the main reasons why marriages collapse.

 - You find yourself being defensive and/or guarded with your partner.
 You have difficulty being vulnerable, and you’re often left regretting that you revealed your feelings and desires.

 - Your children’s needs tend to come first.
-Therapist and author Andrew G. Marshall writes: “If you put your children first, day in and day out, you will exhaust your marriage.”
+In I Love You But You Always Put Me Last (HCI, 2014), therapist and author Andrew G. Marshall writes: “If you put your children first, day in and day out, you will exhaust your marriage.”
 He posits that many parents fall into the trap of putting their children first, and the outcome is resentful, alienated parents and demanding, insecure children.

 - You don’t enjoy socializing with each other’s friends or families, so you begin spending more time away from one another.
 This may start out as an occasional weeknight away from your partner when they invite you to socialize with them and others.
 But if not nipped in the bud, it can spill over into weekends – ideally when couples have an opportunity to spend more time together.